Dave Davis (bowler): Professional career

 Beginning his PBA career in 1964, the left-handed Davis won 18 PBA Tour titles, including four majors.
-He was known for his smooth yet powerful delivery and impeccably straight arm swing, which TV analysts Nelson Burton Jr. and Randy Pedersen have called one of the greatest in the game.
+He was known for his smooth yet powerful delivery and impeccably straight arm swing, which TV analysts Nelson Burton Jr. and Randy Pedersen have called one of the best in the game.
 In 1965, he became the first left-hander to win a PBA major, taking the title in the PBA National Championship at age 23.

 Davis won multiple titles in a season four times, including six titles in the 1967 season alone.
 The 1967 season would see him win his second PBA National Championship on his way to PBA Player of the Year honors.
 The following season (1968) Davis won the PBA Tournament of Champions for his third major title.
 This title made Davis the youngest player in history (age 25 years, 343 days) to earn three PBA major championships.
 His record stood until 2022, when Anthony Simonsen won his third PBA major at age 25 years, 31 days.

 After a long drought from 1971 to 1974, Davis came roaring back with three titles in the 1975 season, including his fourth and final major at the Tournament of Champions.
 He had a chance to win his third PBA National Championship in 1976, but lost the final match in heartbreaking fashion.
 After Paul Colwell tied the score at 191–191 in the regulation ten frames, Davis was defeated by Colwell 49–48 in a ninth/tenth frame frame roll-off when Davis left the 6-10 on the second shot of the tenth frame.

 Davis was inducted into the PBA Hall of Fame in 1978.
 He had a total of 81 top-five finishes in his PBA career, including 24 runner-up finishes.
 The 1978 Fresno Open would turn out to be his last title on the regular PBA Tour.
 He made his final two PBA Tour telecasts in 1981 and 1982, both at the PBA National Championship major, but was eliminated before the final match in both events.
 He was ranked #19 on the PBA's 2008 list of "50 Greatest Players of the Last 50 Years."

 Davis was inducted into the USBC Hall of Fame in 1990.
 He won the USBC Open Championships Classic Singles title in 1968.
 As a PBA Senior Tour bowler, he won back-to-back titles in the USBC Senior Masters (1995 and 1996) among his five total Senior titles.